-The combined effect of the 5% increase in revenue and the drop in prices of dairy ingredients enabled the Company's Dairy, Fats and Oils business under Magnolia to achieve a double-digit growth in operating income.
+The combined effect of the 5% increase in revenue, brought about by higher volume across major categories, and the drop in prices of dairy ingredients enabled the Company's Dairy, Fats and Oils business under Magnolia to achieve a double-digit growth in operating income.

-SMSCCI posted a revenue growth of 27% on account of the improved sales in the general trade, supported by increased level of advertising and promotion spending.
+SMSCCI posted a revenue growth of 27% on account of the improved sales in the general trade.
+Higher advertising and promotion spending to support new products, however, resulted in the business posting a lower operating profit.